 A Fisherman’s Tale Of Enduring The Elements – 18 Hours On The Water

 Some who call themselves fishermen, in reality, spend in short, a handful of sunny warm weather days on the water.
-For others the pursuit of large fish often puts them in life-threatening situations.
-While the average fisherman recognize a bad idea right away; there are those who struggle with fishing addiction, who will say there is never a bad time to fish.
+For others, the pursuit of large fish often puts them in life-threatening situations.
+While the average fisherman recognizes a bad idea right away; there are those who struggle with fishing addiction, who will say there is never a bad time to fish.

 Biting Off More Than We Could Chew